 Echeveria First Lady Care

-As all Echeveria Pure Love and Fleur Blanc, this one loves bright lights and warm temperatures too.
+As Echeveria Pure Love and Fleur Blanc, this one loves bright lights and warm temperatures too.
 It has some particular, but not troubling water needs and is overall very easy to take care of.
 Its low maintenance is one of the many reasons people love it as a houseplant.

 This plant’s watering needs are fairly low, especially after maturation.
 Use the “soak and dry” method to water it, meaning that once you thoroughly water the plant, make sure it is completely dry before you water it again.
 It could be days, even weeks before that happens which is fine.
 Just stay away from overwatering it.
 Also, avoid using sprays and opt for a watering can with a narrow nozzle so you can control the amount of water that goes into the soil and make sure that it does directly and only into the soil.
 Moisture on a succulent’s leaves is not a good thing.
 It can cause fungal growth and dramatically slows down the growth of the plant.

 Well-drained soil with a neutral pH and a dry, sandy texture is suggested to grow this plant in.
 However, it can thrive in slightly acidic or slightly alkaline soil as well.
-Just make sure your pot has appropriate size and numbers of holes in it so it can drain the excess water properly and there is no water sitting in the pot.
+Just make sure your pot has the appropriate size and number of holes in it so it can drain the excess water properly and there is no water sitting in the pot.
 As we discussed earlier, this can potentially damage and even kill the plant.
 Do not put rocks at the bottom of your pot either.
 They can store water and cause excess moisture in the soil.

 Echeverias love well-lit, bright environments.
 They can thrive in full as well as partial shade.
 Make sure they get enough light to grow healthy but not so much that the leaves start to burn.
 Use a shade cloth if you have to put them outdoors in direct sunlight and use artificial growing lights if you don’t get enough sunlight indoors.